dockstore/dockstore-documentation/docs/getting-started/getting-started-with-cwl.rst

         dct: http://purl.org/dc/terms/
         foaf: http://xmlns.com/foaf/0.1/

+.. note:: Dockstore supports registering tools and workflows written in the `sbg:draft-2 <https://docs.sevenbridges.com/docs/about-the-common-workflow-language#sbgdraft-2>`__ implementation of CWL (yaml version only) for the Seven Bridges Platform.

 You can see this tool takes two inputs, a parameter to control memory usage and a BAM file (binary sequence alignment file).
 It produces one output, a zip file, that contains various HTML reports that BAMStats